Rexenpai-cmd/Rexenpai-cmd/README.md

 ## Hi there 👋

-I'm Rex D. Espina, 21 years old from Toledo City, Cebu.
+I'm Rex D. Espina, a Full Stack Developer 💻

-I’m currently learning📚 MEAN stack and Git
+ 🌱 I’m currently learning learning📚 MEAN stack and Git

 <!--
 **Rexenpai-cmd/Rexenpai-cmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.